Jerry Velasquez Chief of Section, Advocacy and Outreach, UN Office for Disaster Risk Reduction (UNISDR)

 These conferences brought together major international networks to address global challenges and advance research agendas.
 They extend the University’s reputation and its ability to influence policy makers, industrialist and academics alike.
 In September 2014, we were the co-organisers of the 4th International Conference on Building Resilience incorporating the 3rd Annual Meeting of the ANDROID Network, 8 – 11 September 2014, MediaCityUK, Salford, United Kingdom.
 This major international conference was chaired by GDRC Professors Richard Haigh & Dilanthi Amaratunga.

 2016 International conference will be held in Auckland, New Zealand in September 2016.
 It will be organised by Massey University, and Auckland University, New Zealand University of Huddersfield, UK and UNISDR.

 2015 conference was successfully held in New Castle, Australia, organised by the Centre for Interdisciplinary Built Environment Research (CIBER), School of Architecture and Built Environment, Faculty of Engineering and Built Environment at the University of Newcastle; the Global Centre for Disaster Resilience, Huddersfield University, UK.

 Professor Dilanthi Amaratunga and Professor Richard Haigh have been the conference chairpersons of the following conferences of this series:

-In July 2015, GDRC is partnering with University of Newcastle, Australia in organising the 5th International Conference on Building Resilience, exploring the concept of resilience as a useful framework of analysis for how society can cope with the threat of natural and human induced hazards.
+In July 2015, GDRC is partnering with University of Newcastle, Australia in organising the, exploring the concept of resilience as a useful framework of analysis for how society can cope with the threat of natural and human induced hazards.
 Newcastle, Australia, 15 - 17 July 2015.